Fifth Year Accounting Student Scholarship ProgramProgram Purpose

 Individuals may receive a scholarship for up to $5,000.Application Process

 Obtain a scholarship application from the Dean or Department of Accounting or College Financial Aid Office.
 Applications are processed through the financial aid office of your institution, although a representative of the School of Accounting or Dean of the Academic Department for Accounting must approve the selection of recipients.Additional Information

 Your eligibility for this program is determined by the financial aid office at your college.
 Funds may not be immediately available to you at the beginning of the semester.
-Contact your college financial aid office for additional information on eligibility of availability of funds.
+Contact your college's financial aid office for additional information on eligibility and availability of funds.

 The Public Accountancy Act, Chapter 901, Subchapter N, of the Occupations Code, and the TSBPA Board Rules, Chapter 520.